electricbookworks/ebw-training/must-have-tech-skills/text/02-connecting-humans-and-machines.md

 That was a lot to take in.
 It only remains to highlight what you've already noticed: communicating with computers requires absolute accuracy and consistency.

-As an editor, you're already the kind of person who loves accuracy and consistency, so you and computers should get along well.
+If you're already the kind of person who loves accuracy and consistency, you and computers should get along well.
 They will still test your patience often!

 ## Further reading